 Otterbein University is a private university in Westerville, Ohio.
 It offers 74 majors and 44 minors as well as eight graduate programs.
 The university was founded in 1847 by the Church of the United Brethren in Christ and named for United Brethren founder the Rev. Philip William Otterbein.
 As a result of a division and two mergers involving the church, it has been associated since 1968 with the United Methodist Church.
 In 2010, its name was changed back from Otterbein College to Otterbein University because of an increasing number of graduate and undergraduate programs.

 |Income||Average Net Cost|

 If you graduate from Otterbein University, then you can expect to earn an average of $46,900 per year.
 You also have a 92% chance of being employed after 10 years.

 Otterbein University is located at 1 South Grove Street, Westerville OH 43081

 Otterbein University has a violent crime rate of less than .01% and a property crime rate of less than .01%.
 Westerville has a violent crime rate of less than .01% and a property crime rate of less than .01%.

 Otterbein University is known for it's academic work in the following disciplines:

-Otterbein University's most influential alumni faculty include professors and professionals in the fields of Business, Anthropology, and Mathematics.
+Otterbein University's most influential alumni include professors and professionals in the fields of Mathematics, Anthropology, and Literature.
 Here are some of Otterbein University's most famous alumni: